killahdz/TestAutomationFramework/README.md

 ## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the v2 View Only.
+See the [LICENSE](LICENSE.txt) file for details.

 ---